Morning Dew (Korean song)

-"Morning Dew" (아침 이슬, "Achim Isul") is a South Korean protest song from the 1970s written by Kim Min-ki and sung by Yang Hee-eun.
+"Morning Dew" is a South Korean protest song from the 1970s written by Kim Min-ki and sung by Yang Hee-eun.
 In 1971, the song was Kim Min-ki's debut in his album Minki Kim, but Yang Hee-eun released it a month earlier.
 It was not intended to be a protest song, and belonged to the geonjeongayo genre.
 It has also been described as belonging to the genres of Korean ballad and T'ong guitar.
 The song was well received by both music critics and the public, youths in particular.
 Initially it won a government award (건전가요상, the Wholesome Song Award), and was considered a pro-government propaganda or "healthy" song, and played on the Korean radio under a cultural program supported by the government.

 Soon afterward, it had inexplicably become a popular protest song among the pro-democracy activists in South Korea, particularly with students.
 Despite the song lacking an overt political message and being described as "full of resolve in spite of the sorrows of life's trials", its wording could be interpreted as "activists yearning for a democratic society", and critical of the 1972 Yushin Constitution.
 It has also been interpreted as critical of Americanization of Korean society.
 Also, in the lyrics 'A blazing red sun rising up over the graveyard', the sun is interpreted as Kim Il-sung, and the words rising red can be interpreted to mean communism.